-- The MacOS desktop app has a timeline view where you can turn Timeline events into Time Entries with one click.
+- The macOS desktop app has a timeline view where you can visualize Timeline events and create new time entries for them.
 More here.
 (This feature is currently not available in Windows, but we're working on it!)

 - Timeline data is account-specific.
 Other workspace users (including admins) do not have access to it.

 - Timeline will not be available on the first day after signing up in Toggl Track – it will be enabled on the second day.

 - If your computer goes to sleep your timeline will stop recording.